Governor Mills, Maine Emergency Management Agency Urge Maine People To Prepare For Rain, High Winds, Coastal Flooding And Freezing Temperatures Ahead of Major Winter Storm

 If you observe a downed power line, report it to your utility company.
 Citizens are reminded to never touch a downed power line or a tree in contact with a downed line.
 Motorists should slow down or change lanes when approaching utility crews working on roadways.

 Warming Centers are opening in several Maine counties.
-Please visit MEMA’s website to find a location near you: https://www.maine.gov/mema/response-recovery/mass-care.
-You may also dial 2-1-1 or visit their website for a list of locations.
+Please visit MEMA's website to find a location near you: www.maine.gov/mema/response-recovery/mass-care.
+You may also dial 2-1-1 or visit their website for a list of all locations.

 Be sure that alternate heat and power sources are in proper working condition, properly installed, and that you follow the manufacturer's guidelines.
 If you are using a portable space heater, please keep the following safety tips in mind: